shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

 |I was surprised at how this movie| leapfrogged into more mainstream territory.
 I'm obviously aware the theatre I saw it in is filled with Middle Eastern, Muslim fans of the show, and the movie was obviously far broader| 0.918|
 |I didn't expect this movie was| going to be especially uplifting or visually spectacular, but the cinematography still turned out very well.
 The central crew looks quite imperfect in the various dramatic scenes, but overall it's still a great showing| 0.995|

-The model has leaned towards positive reviews.
+The model has learned to respond more positively to prompts, and this is apparent in the results.
 Notice how it responded to the prompt "This movie was terrible".
 It immediately denied that by saying "Really?
 I loved it".
-I love this.
+I love this!

 ## Concluding Remarks
 In this post, I showed the quickest way to tune a LLM with RLHF on a single GPU, using trlX, OPT, and LoRA.
-I'm glad if this post means something to you.
+If you're new to RLHF, this is a great place to start.

-One of the possible next steps is doing the similar thing using Alpaca-7B (instruct-tuned LLM) with prompts like "give the negative review about the movie".
+One of the possible next steps is to repeat this process using Alpaca-7B, an instruct-tuned LLM, with prompts like "give a negative review about the movie."
 I actually [tried this](https://colab.research.google.com/drive/1HSRgyB3DhxQ-u1bjXO-JuDUi1QGpla7Y?usp=sharing), but it didn't fit in a 40GB VRAM.
-If any of you succeeded, please let me know how to do it!
-Another step would be to go to a more realistic setting.
-Anthropic realeased [a feedback dataset to align LLM to human values](https://huggingface.co/datasets/Anthropic/hh-rlhf), so you can technically create a ChatGPT-like model with this.
-But it should cost too much for individuals.
+If you have any success with this, please share how you did it!
+Another exciting next step would be to go to a more realistic setting.
+Anthropic released [a feedback dataset to align LLM to human values](https://huggingface.co/datasets/Anthropic/hh-rlhf).
+With this dataset, you can technically create a ChatGPT-like model.
+However, it could be too expensive for individuals.

+## References
+[1] Zhang, Susan, et al. "[Opt: Open pre-trained transformer language models](https://arxiv.org/abs/2205.01068)." *arXiv preprint arXiv:2205.01068* (2022).
+[2] Hu, Edward J., et al. "[Lora: Low-rank adaptation of large language models](https://openreview.net/forum?id=nZeVKeeFYf9)."
+In *ICLR* (2022).